tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 <a name="coming"></a>
 ## Who's coming with me?

 Now that I'm moving on to Innovu and building a new team, I'm curious if there's anybody out there (or anyone you know) who would want to come work with me?
 Here's some purposely terse job descriptions.
-I hate overly-detailed, impossile-to-meet criteria for tech jobs.
+I hate overly-detailed, impossible-to-meet criteria for tech jobs.

 Be smart.
 Want to learn.
 Play nice.
 Work hard.
 The rest is details.